 Academic level and background

-Applicants for the Certificate programme should have a Bachelor degree or equivalent from a recognized university in a discipline related to the course, preferably combined with working experience in a relevant field.
+Applicants for the Certificate programme should have a bachelor's degree or equivalent from a recognised university in a discipline related to the course, preferably combined with working experience in a relevant field.

 Some courses in the Certificate programme or separate modules require knowledge of, and skills in, working with GIS and/or digital image processing of remotely sensed data.

 Skills in taught or related subjects are a prerequisite for some courses in the Certificate programme or separate modules.
 Even if the applicant satisfies the overall admission requirements, acceptance is not automatic.

 The faculty accepts transcripts, degrees and diplomas in the languages: Dutch, English, German, French and Spanish.
 It is at the discretion of the faculty to require additional English translations of all documents in other languages as well.

 Success in your studies requires a high level of English proficiency.
 Therefore, prospective students with an international (other than Dutch) degree must meet the English language requirement.
 As proof that you meet this requirement, you will be asked in the application procedure to upload one of the requested language certificates: